Birdfeeding

 [personal profile] ysabetwordsmith

-Today is mostly sunny and hot.
+Today is partly sunny and cool, a beautiful fall day.

 I fed the birds.
-I've seen a few sparrows and house finches.
+I've seen several sparrows and house finches plus at least 3 goldfinches.

 I put out water for the birds.